usegraffy/graffy/docs/Theory.md

 ## Data structures

-Graffy defines two data structures, Graff (a subset of graphs) and Query, and several operations on them.
+Graffy defines two data structures, Graph (a subset of graphs) and Query, and several operations on them.

-### Graffs
+### Graphs

-**Graffs** are partial views of the application’s data.
+**Graphs** are partial views of the application’s data.

 They are connected, directed graphs with a few restrictions.
 They must have exactly one “root” node (a node with no incoming edges).
 Only “leaf” nodes (nodes with no outgoing edges) store values, which may be null to indicate the absence of a value.
 All edges must have string labels.

 Such a Graph is completely described by its set of leaf nodes, where each leaf node contains a value and a set of paths (sequences of labels) from the root to that leaf.
 A leaf might have infinitely many paths - graphs are not required to be (and in practice aren’t) acyclic.

 Every leaf must have exactly one path that is its “canonical” path.
-Leaves are considered equivalent if they have the same canonical path, and all Graffs that include a leaf must include its canonical path.
+Leaves are considered equivalent if they have the same canonical path, and all Graphs that include a leaf must include its canonical path.

-Graffs often contain finite number of non-null leaves and an infinite number of null leaves that represent keys that are known to not exist.
+Graphs often contain finite number of non-null leaves and an infinite number of null leaves that represent keys that are known to not exist.
 In practice, all the paths to these null leaves can be succinct represented as open intervals of lexicographically ordered strings (e.g. All keys in the range [“parrot”…“python”] are null).

 ### Queries